Worship at St. Clare's

 People often say it is relaxed, but reverent.
 We gather, we sing, we listen, we pray, and we share in a holy meal.
 When we’re done, we go out into the world to do the work God has given us to do.

 We celebrate Holy Communion almost every Sunday and all are welcome at the table.
 While it is generally understood that a person be baptized in order to receive the bread and wine, we do not check credentials at the door.
 This may be the very meal you have hungered for all your life!
 If that’s the case, please know you are welcome.
+For those who wish to worship from home, we offer a zoom link so that you can participate simultaneously with the in-person congregation.
+The Zoom link is updated on our home page.

-On the first Sunday of the month we offer healing prayers with anointing.
+On the second Sunday of the month we offer healing prayers with anointing.
 And on the last Sunday of each month we all worship in a multi-generational style that teaches us that all of us together are the body of Christ.

 Occasionally instead of hearing a sermon, we explore the Gospel by engaging in acts of service to the greater community.
 We have prepared meals for our local Winter Shelter and Food Bank’s Soup Kitchen, made hanging flower baskets for our neighbors, and assembled Blessing Bags for our homeless neighbors and school backpacks for Snoqualmie Valley students in need.